RANDSUM/randsum-ts/README.md

 It's a dice roller!
 Specifically, it's a random number generator that generates numbers from 1-N, rather than traditional random number generators, which work from 0-(N-1).

-It accepts basic number and number strings, dice notation, and even its own API.
+It accepts basic number and number strings, as well as dice notation for more complicated dice operations.

 Check out the docs below for more info!

 ## Further Reading